Skip to main content

 Did you know...?
 Research findings show that those who feel at home in a university environment, both academically and socially, are statistically more likely to graduate.

-The dates for our Head Start events are as follows:
+The dates for our Head Start events will be added in due course.

 At each of our events there will be lots of sessions focusing on different topics that will help you gain an understanding about university life and prepare you for your course.
 You will also meet other new students, as well as having lots of opportunities to ask us questions.
 Some of the sessions we offer surround developing your academic skills, providing accommodation information, student money advice, health and wellbeing support, and much more!
 Alongside these informative sessions we have planned lots of fun activities too.